 Unlike the Sony WH-CH700N Wireless, the Sony WH-CH710N don't have a dedicated companion app.

 The Sony WH-CH710N have good Bluetooth connectivity.
 They support NFC pairing, but you can only connect them to one device at a time, which may be inconvenient if you like to use your headphones with your computer and your phone.
 They have high latency on PC, iOS, and Android, so they aren't ideal for watching videos or movies.
 However, apps compensate for latency differently, so your experience may vary.

-You can plug these headphones into your Xbox One controller using their 1/8" TRS cable, but they're audio-only compatible, so you can't use the microphone.
+You can plug these headphones into your Xbox One and Xbox Series X|S controller using their 1/8" TRS cable, but you can only receive audio.

 The Sony WH-CH710N are fairly straightforward wireless over-ears without a lot of features.
-Their bass-heavy sound profile adds an extra thump and punch to the mix.
-Unfortunately, their ANC feature doesn't do much to isolate against background noises, and they don't have any customization features and aren't compatible with the Sony | Headphones Connect app.
-If you're looking for other headphones, check out our recommendations for the best headphones under $200, the best noise cancelling headphones, and the best wireless Bluetooth headphones.
+Their bass-heavy sound profile adds extra thump and punch to the mix.
+Unfortunately, their ANC feature doesn't do much to isolate against background noise.
+They don't have any customization features and aren't compatible with the Sony | Headphones Connect app.

 The Sony WH-H910N/h.ear on 3 Wireless are better, more versatile headphones than the Sony WH-CH710N Wireless.
 The WH-H910N are better-built, have a more neutral default sound profile, and feature a more effective ANC system.
 They also have a longer continuous battery life, and they're more customizable thanks to the graphic EQ and presets in their companion app.